Welcome to Block 5 of the Fall Into a QAL, a mystery quilt along by Partners in Design.

 Where do i get the block pattern?

-Drop by Kathy's blog to download your free acorn block pattern.
+Drop by Kathleen's blog to download your free acorn block pattern.
 Remember you have two choices--pieced or split applique.

 Visit the other hosts if you want to see their versions of this block and gather ideas for your own version.
 Here are the hosts:

 Abbie at Sparkle On

 Bobbi at Snowy Days Quilting